pywbem/pywbem/docs/intro.rst

 Installing to Windows
 ^^^^^^^^^^^^^^^^^^^^^

-The pywbem tests that run on the Appveyor CI use CygWin, but you should be able to use plain Windows or any Unix-like environment on Windows (such as CygWin, MinGW, Babun, or Gow).
+The pywbem tests that run on the Appveyor CI use CygWin, but for just running pywbem you should be able to use plain Windows or any Unix-like environment on Windows (such as CygWin, MinGW, Babun, or Gow).

 Note that Unix-like environments on Windows bring their own Python, so double check that the active Python environment is the one you want to install to.